recommendsmart/opigno/modules/contrib/flow/README.md

 of programming or Drupal's application logic.

-There might be use cases for automation, that go beyond the scope of content operations, and exceed the level of complexity this module is not able to cover.

-Examples that go beyond the capabilities of this workflow automation tool:
+There might be use cases for automation, that go beyond the scope of content operations, and exceed the level of complexity this module would be able to cover.
+Examples that go beyond the capabilities of this workflow automation
+tool:

-* Process logic that should apply on a more generic level other than on concrete data, i.e. when you need a higher level of abstraction.
+* Process logic that should apply on a more generic level other than on concret data, i.e. when you need a higher level of abstraction.
 * A conditional chain of actions to execute.
 * Creating data whose structure is to be (dynamically) defined on runtime.
 * Reacting on events other than entity-related operations.
+* Granular control level structures similar to a programming language.

-For such use cases, you might need the scale of a rules-engine.
-The following modules could be considered when you need a rules-engine:
+For such use cases, you might need the scale of a rule-based engine.
+Example modules:

 * Rules (https://www.drupal.org/project/rules)
 * ECA: Event - Condition - Action (https://www.drupal.org/project/eca)
 * Business Rules (https://www.drupal.org/project/business_rules)

 This list is not kept up-to date.
 Inform yourself about current solutions for having a rules-engine in Drupal.